influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/logs.md

 ## Structured logging

-With InfluxDB 1.5, structured logging is supported and enable machine-readable and more developer-friendly log output formats.
-The two new structured log formats, `logfmt` and `json`, provide easier filtering and searching with external tools and simplifies integration of InfluxDB logs  with Splunk, Papertrail, Elasticsearch, and other third party tools.
+Structured logging enables machine-readable and more developer-friendly log output formats.
+The two structured log formats, `logfmt` and `json`, provide easier filtering and searching with external tools and simplifies integration of InfluxDB logs  with Splunk, Papertrail, Elasticsearch, and other third party tools.

 The InfluxDB logging configuration options (in the `[logging]` section) now include the following options: